newrelic/newrelic-service-broker-tile/README.md

 *    Login to PCF
 *    Navigate to your application
-*    In the tabs at the bottom select 'Services'
+*    Select 'Services' tab
-*    Click the '+ Bind a Service' link and bind your New Relic Service to your application
+*    Click the **"Bind Service"** button and bind your New Relic Service to your application
 *    If you need to use a proxy, add the following 'Env Variables' to your application:
 ```
 JAVA_OPTS="-Dnewrelic.config.proxy_host=proxy.yourCompany.com -Dnewrelic.config.proxy_port=nnn"